chazeon/notes/docs/notes/software/frp-university-library-proxy/index.md

 - Password: `xxx-xxxxx`

 Although you can set it up as a system proxy, you might not want to proxy every website through it.
 To proxy only the specific publisher websites, I recommend [Proxy SwitchyOmega](https://chrome.google.com/webstore/detail/proxy-switchyomega/padekgcemlokbadohgkifijomclgjgif) as a browser plugin, [Surge](https://nssurge.com/) as a macOS/iOS/iPadOS app, or any proxy client you like.

+## Alternatives

+Right now, I am leaning more towards [Tailscale](https://tailscale.com/)’s "[Exit Nodes](https://tailscale.com/kb/1103/exit-nodes/)" functionality.
+It route all the traffic through on Tailscale's VPN network towards your exit node.
+There is nothing to lose if you are relying on that service already.
+It has more reliability, but less flexiblity (no per-website settings).